amasin76/intranet-web-extension/README.md

 You dont have any more keep scroll down and up to correct you ansewrs, allows you to easily review and change your responses

-**Collapse Tasks:**
+**Collapse Tasks:**  (beta)
-allows to collapse individual tasks or all successful/failed tasks at once
+Allows to collapse individual tasks or all successful/failed tasks at once

 ## 🧩 Installation